 The Environmental Law Center is the administrative hub of Vermont Law School's environmental law programs and houses both faculty and administrative offices.
 The Master of Environmental Law and Policy (MELP), LLM in Environmental Law, Master of Energy Regulation and Law (MERL), LLM in Energy Law, Master of Food and Agriculture Law and Policy (MFALP), LLM in Food and Agriculture Law, Summer Session, and Master's Externship Program are run by the ELC.
 The ELC also sponsors speakers and conferences throughout the year.
-The Environmental Law Center's programs include: the Center for Agriculture and Food Systems, the Environmental and Natural Resources Law Clinic, the Environmental Tax Policy Institute, the Institute for Energy and the Environment, the New Economy Law Center, the U.S.-Asia Partnerships for Environmental Law, and the Water and Justice Program.
+The Environmental Law Center's programs include: the Center for Agriculture and Food Systems, the Environmental Advocacy Clinic, the Environmental Justice Clinic, the Environmental Tax Policy Institute, the Institute for Energy and the Environment, and the U.S.-Asia Partnerships for Environmental Law.